Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Fluid approximation

 The Eqs.(\ref{eq:hmt}) and (\ref{eq:hmt2}) differ slightly on the expressions for $\Theta/\theta$ and $\Sigma/\sigma$.

-In Figure \ref{fig:cs2} we compare the adiabatic sound speed squared to the exact solutions coming from both CLASS and the GBH: The GBH and CLASS agree in a per mille level, with both differing from the assumption of adiabaticity when approaching the non-relativistic regime.
+In Fig. \ref{fig:cs2} we compare the adiabatic sound speed squared to the exact solutions coming from both CLASS and the GBH: The GBH and CLASS agree to a subpercent level, with both differing from the assumption of adiabaticity when approaching the nonrelativistic regime.

-In Figure \ref{fig:lambda1}, we compare the $\Lambda_{1}$'s from CLASS and GBH truncation schemes for the FA with the exact solution from the GBH: There is an overall $10\%$ level error in both cases, but the GBH truncation scheme is an order of magnitude better in the non-relativistic regime.
-In Figure \ref{fig:lambda2}, we compare $\Lambda_{2}$'s from CLASS and GBH truncation schemes for the FA with the exact solution from the GBH: there is a $10\%$ level error in both cases, and no significant difference between the two.
-Finally, in Figure \ref{fig:CFA} we compare fluid approximations, with GBH and CLASS truncation schemes, with the exact solution from CLASS: there is also an overall $10\%$ level error in the neutrino density contrast transfer function, but the CLASS fluid approximation works slightly better at late times.
+In Fig. \ref{fig:lambda1}, we compare the $\Lambda_{1}$'s from CLASS and GBH truncation schemes for the FA with the exact solution from the GBH: There is an overall $10\%$ level error in both cases, but the GBH truncation scheme is an order of magnitude better in the nonrelativistic regime.

+In Fig. \ref{fig:lambda2}, we compare $\Lambda_{2}$'s from CLASS and GBH truncation schemes for the FA with the exact solution from the GBH: there is a $10\%$ level error in both cases, with the CLASS truncation scheme being an order of magnitude better in the nonrelativistic regime.
+However, we found that the accuracy of the FA is insensitive to the specific choice of $\Lambda_{2}$.

+Finally, in Fig. \ref{fig:CFA} we compare fluid approximations, with GBH and CLASS truncation schemes, with the exact solution from CLASS: there is also an overall $10\%$ level error in the neutrino density contrast transfer function, but the CLASS fluid approximation works better at late times.
 Indeed, this is possible because the CLASS truncation scheme is tuned to produce the best outcome, even though all the individual approximations are in a similar level of accuracy as in the truncation scheme for the GBH, which was motivated from first principles.
 Because of this, the CLASS fluid approximation works better overall, and should be the one used in the regime $x>x_{\max}$, as discussed.